MediaComem/comem-masrad-dfa/subjects/jquery-dom/README.md

 <hr>

-> Note that the following example contains some jQuery method.
+> Note that the following example contains some jQuery method we haven't yet seen.
 >
 > **Don't mind them now, we will explicit those methods later on this subject.**

 #### Storing jQuery object

-When you know or discover that your are going to use the same jQuery selector **several time**, you should cache its result **in a JS variable**, for future reference.
+When you know or discover that your are going to use the same jQuery selector **several time**, you should cache its result **in a variable**, for future reference.

 **Bad!**